Banner AvioConsult

 The accident was caused because of an incomplete and deficient engine emergency procedure.
 In addition, the real value and meaning of VMCA was neither clear to the pilot, nor to the accident investigators.

 AvioConsult wrote a letter to the CEO of Raytheon Aircraft Company on 8 August 2006 expressing concerns about the definitions and the engine emergency procedures in the operator manual of the Beech King Air C90 and to present recommendations to improve.
-But Ratheon never responded.
+Ratheon never responded.

 A supplemental analysis to the formal accident investigation report, written by AvioConsult, using experimental flight-test expertise, is available for download:

-Download this analysis Return to downloads page
+Download this analysis | Top

-Boeing 737-200, Algeria 6 March 2003
+Boeing 737-200, Algeria, 6 March 2003

 Just after passing V1, an engine failed.
 Almost immediately after liftoff, control of the airplane was lost and the airplane crashed, killing all but one on-board.